MMdeCastro/ml-zoomcamp/S14_Third_Project/README.md

 Exit the container shell with `Ctrl + d`.

-The Dockerfile is this folder installs python, runs pipenv to install packages and dependencies, runs the predict.py script to open the web server and deploys it using gunicorn
+The Dockerfile is this folder installs `Python`, runs `pipenv` to install packages and dependencies, runs the `predict.py` script to open the web server and deploys it using `gunicorn` (now it does not matter anymore if you are in Windows, no need to replace `gunicorn` with `waitress` because inside the container your native OS does not matter).

 Build the docker container by running in normal shell (not in the container shell):